PaulskPt/CircuitPython_Space_Miner_Game/README.md

 d) I experienced that the game score was only shown at a 'game over' or 'round end' during the first round.
 In subsequent rounds the game score was only shown in REPL, not on the display.
-   During @☺Foamyguys stream on Twitch.tv on Saturday September 3, 2022, it revealed that, while the Pimoroni PICO SYSTEM device, that I was using, was flashed with CircuitPython firmware version: CircuitPython v.8.0.0-beta0, however the .mpy files in /lib/Adafruit_display_text were a bit outdated (March 28, 2022).
+   During @☺Foamyguys stream on Twitch.tv on Saturday September 3, 2022, it revealed that, while the Pimoroni PICO SYSTEM device, that I was using, was flashed with CircuitPython firmware version: CircuitPython v.8.0.0-beta0, the .mpy files in /lib/Adafruit_display_text were a bit outdated (March 28, 2022).
 After I replaced these files by ones with a date of August 26, 2022, the problem of not displaying the game score in rounds >= 2, was solved.